pthread_atfork

 prepare

-specifies a handler that is executed before
+specifies a handler that is executed in the parent process before

 fork(2)